NirantK/blog/content/drafts/verloop-data-science-manager.md

 * "What would it be like to be a Data Science Manager?"
 * "How can I build a Machine Learning team from scratch?"
     * This is typically founders e.g. CEO/CTO looking to build out a Machine Learning function

+---

+*_I'm hiring for multiple ML Roles, including a Lead Position*_

+*_If this is something which interests you, are you are interested in working with us, please directly book a calendly slot with me here: _*.

+---

 <!-- # Simplifying Decisions